DarkCaster/Perpetual/README.md

 The key requirement for **Perpetual** is access to a Large Language Model (LLM) to perform the core tasks of code generation and project analysis.
 Access to LLM models requires API keys for the corresponding LLM provider.

 Currently **Perpetual** supports working with OpenAI and Anthropic models.
+It also supports locally hosted models with Ollama (highly experimental).
 It was originally developed for the Anthropic models, because of consistent XML tag formatting for responses.
 So, if using OpenAI - choose the latest GPT-4o model, it formats responses about as well as models from Anthropic.
 Avoid using GPT-3.5-Turbo and other legacy models - they simply don't work well enough to automate the process of code extraction from LLM responses.

 **Perpetual** utilizes the LangChain library for Go, which can be found at the following GitHub project: